davemgj84/portfolio/README.md

 - This project works as a resume for potential employers.
 It provides information about my skills, recent projects, education, experience, as well as a way to contact me.

-- All of the projects link to repos on my Github.
+- All of the projects link to repositories on my Github.

-- The project itself also showcases the use of React, React-Router, React-Progressive-Graceful-Image, React-Spring and Sass.
+- The project itself also showcases the use of React, React-Router, React-Lazy-Load-Image-Component, and Sass.

 - The live website can be visited here - https://www.djardine.com

-## Installation
+## To Run Locally:

 - Clone this repo and cd into the project folder.
 - Run `npm install` to install all dependencies.